 The JR O’Neal Botanic Gardens offers a cool place to escape the pier crowd in Road Town.
 Stroll along the shaded pathways for views of landscaped flower gardens and trees.
 There are many benches for when you need to take a breather.

-Among the fountains and ponds, you can admire the colorful plumages in the tropical birdhouses, as well as fish and turtles bathing among the water lillies.
+Among the fountains and ponds, you can admire the colourful plumages in the tropical birdhouses, as well as fish and turtles swimming among the water lilies.
 There’s even a manmade waterfall and miniature rainforests.
-The JR O’Neal Botanic Gardens is also a conservation center for some of the British Virgin Island’s endangered species, such as the Acacia Anegardensis, a spiny tree endemic to the island of Anegada.
+The JR O’Neal Botanic Gardens is also a conservation centre for some of the British Virgin Island’s endangered species, such as the Acacia Anegardensis, a spiny tree endemic to the island of Anegada.

 Anegada Island